 Charlie will come again.

-But Charlie didn’t come back.
-My blood grew cold with anger at the story, but Davy warmed the cozy, candlelit room with another pour and another story of the Highlands using two of the best storytelling tools in history – music and whisky.
+Despite the cold reality of the story, our host warmed the cozy, candlelit room with another pour and another story of the Highlands using two of the best storytelling tools in history – music, and whisky.